Ndifreke000/SQL-PROJECTS/README.md

 3. Run the provided SQL scripts to clean the data.

 ### Files
-- `nashville_housing_cleanup.sql`: Contains all the SQL queries for the project.
+- `Data Cleaning Portfolio Project Queries.sql`: Contains all the SQL queries for the project.